indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   to refer to :ref:`pyembed_interpreter_config`.
 The latter is automatically derived from the canonical Rust source code.
 So the change effectively results in a single, consistent set of documentation for interpreter configuration.
+* The mechanism for locating the Apple SDK now uses the `apple-sdk <https://crates.io/crates/apple-sdk>`_ Rust crate.
+The new crate work similarly to how our custom logic was working before.
+But there may be subtle changes in behavior.
+If you see new build errors related to Apple SDKs in this release, don't hesitate to create an issue.

 .. _version_0_20_0: